- Directed By: Robert Luketic

 |Domestic Box Office: $7,385,015||Overseas Box Office: $8,784,939|

 Paranoia was originally in development at Paramount back in 2003, which purchased the novel rights for a high six figure amount, but the project never materialized.
 Paranoia began to move forward again in 2012, when IM Global took control over the property and handled pre-sales, which kicked off at the 2012 Cannes Film Festival.
-In addition to strong pre-sales to distributors, the $35 million in financing came from Reliance, IM Global, Beijing based E Stars Entertainment — and not even three months after they entered the film world of financing, Demarest Films made the mistake of joining the co-financing partnerships of Paranoia.
+The budget for Paranoia was $35 million and in addition to strong pre-sales to distributors, the financing came from Reliance, IM Global, Beijing based E Stars Entertainment — and not even three months after they entered the film world of financing, Demarest Films made the mistake of joining the co-financing partnerships of Paranoia.

 Relativity acquired domestic rights for the movie at Cannes and Paranoia would be one of many flops that led the company into bankruptcy in 2015.
 Relativity first dated Paranoia for October 4, but then pushed it forward to August 16 and dated Out Of The Furnace for Oct 4 (which was eventually moved to November).
 It bowed against Lee Daniels’ The Butler, Kick-Ass 2 and Jobs and was tracking very poorly with an opening estimated in the mid to high single digits.